technologiestiftung/organigramming-berlin/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

 ## Changelog (added, fixed, changed)

 - 12.03.2022 - Added: simple changelog
 - 12.03.2022 - Fixed: [Use "overflow-wrap: break-word" for organisation units](https://github.com/technologiestiftung/organigramming-berlin/pull/41)
 - 12.03.2022 - Added: [Metadata "about the tool" has been added to the export file](https://github.com/technologiestiftung/organigramming-berlin/pull/37)

+## Development Notes

+The Charts data structure is defined in:
+./app/src/schemas/organization_chart.json
+The Organisation UI is defined in:
+./app/src/components/Sidebar/OrganisationTab.js

 ## Acknowledgement